MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Co-authoring for Office apps enables multiple users to edit documents that are labeled and encrypted by [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) at the same time.

+> [!IMPORTANT]
-To leverage the co-authoring features in public preview, you must download and install the dedicated installation file for this release.

-On the [Microsoft download site](https://www.microsoft.com/en-us/download/details.aspx?id=53018), download and install the `<name>.exe` or `<name>.msi` file.
+> To leverage the co-authoring features in public preview, you must download and install the dedicated installation file for this release.
+On the [Microsoft download site](https://www.microsoft.com/en-us/download/details.aspx?id=53018), download and install the `AzInfoProtection_2.10.45_CoAuthoring_PublicPreview.exe`  file.
+>
 For more information, see:

 - [Enable co-authoring for files encrypted with sensitivity labels](/microsoft-365/compliance/sensitivity-labels-coauthoring) in the Microsoft 365 documentation.